If you have difficulty accessing these files, visit

 All containerised goods destined for unpack in a rural area is subject to a rural tailgate inspection before delivery.
 This inspection must occur at an Approved Arrangements site at the port of discharge.
 Rural areas are determined based on the destination postcode that the goods will be unpacked.

-The classification of rural areas can be found on the department's website.
+The classification of rural areas can be found on the

 Note: Rural tailgate inspections generally require internal and external inspection, but dangerous goods only require an external inspection.